shin-carpediem/Djamazon/README.md

 - can show you the status of migrations to your local database.
 - If you want to check the content of database(sqlite3) easily with GUI, try using "DB Browser for SQlite".

-## How to SetUp with your remote server
+## How to SetUp with your remote server?

 https://tutorial.djangogirls.org/ja/deploy/

-### How to migrate from sqlite3 to MySQL of pythonanywhere
+### How to migrate from sqlite3 to MySQL of pythonanywhere?

 https://qiita.com/nnsnodnb/items/9e99e7f0ca3f82bf2171